sarah1123/ScientificComputing-APMTH111/2023Fall/Calendar.md

 |24         | 12          | Tuesday     | Nov 28     |
 |25         | 13          | Thursday    | Nov 30     |              |
 |26         | 13          | Tuesday     | Dec 5      |              |

+chat-gpt created the markdown table: create markdown code for a course calendar with class meetings on Tuesdays and Thursdays that starts on September 5th and ends on December 5th.
+Have a holiday on Thanksgiving.  make columns for class day, week number, day of week, date, course topic